Last Updated on August 12, 2023 by Avia

 Common Love Symbols and Their Meanings

-Cupid or Eros means desire in Greek.
+The term Cupid or Eros means desire in Greek.
 According to Hesiod, Eros was the deity who came from Chaos (“The Yawning Void”) and represented the primal forces of desire.
 Eros is said to have been born from the union of Aphrodite and Ares.
-Cupid is also known as Amor, which means love.
+This divinity of love is also known as Amor, which means love.
 In art, especially Roman paintings, the Cupid was often shown blindfolded.
 This was to symbolize how ‘love is blind’.
-Cupid has a reputation for being a little crazy and random in shooting its arrows of love.
+Furthermore, Cupid has a reputation for being a little crazy and random in shooting its arrows of love.
 By design, this is symbolic of how love can strike in the most unexpected, unlikely ways.
 Also see my blog post on the Symbolic Meaning of Angels.

 The harp is a symbol of love in the form of lyrical art, poetry, and music.
 The harp shares mythical connections to the Celts representing the bridge of love connecting heaven and earth.
 Also in the green isles, the Irish observed that playing the harp required the instrument to be cradled close to the heart.
 This reinforced the Harp as a symbol of love.
 In Norway and Iceland, Harpstrings formed a ladder symbolizing the ascent to higher states of love and pathways leading to paradise.
 King David played the harp to the Lord to express his devotion and spiritual love.